Daron Acemoglu: Recognition

 According to data collected by Research Papers in Economics (RePEc), Acemoglu was the most cited economist of the decade leading to 2015.
 According to Google Scholar, his works (including co-authored works) have been cited nearly 250,000 times as of November 2024.
 In a 2011 survey of 299 economics professors in the US, Acemoglu ranked third, behind Paul Krugman and Greg Mankiw, in the list of "Favorite Living Economists Under Age 60".

 He was listed 88th in Foreign Policys 2010 list of Top 100 Global Thinkers "for showing that freedom is about more than markets."
 Acemoglu was voted by the readers of Prospect Magazine as the world's top thinker for 2024.
+He was elected a fellow of the American Academy of Arts and Sciences in 2006.

 Francis Fukuyama has described Acemoglu and his long-time collaborator James A. Robinson as "two of the world's leading experts on development."
 Clement Douglas wrote in the Federal Reserve Bank of Minneapolis publication that the "scope, depth and sheer volume of [his] scholarship are nothing short of breathtaking, verging on implausible."
 Angus Deaton called him a "young superstar" and noted that Acemoglu is "a very good example of the way things ought to be going, which is you do history but you know enough mathematics to be able to model it too."